Skip to main content

 The reason to use the complement is that sometimes it is easier to find the probability of the complement and then subtract from 1.

-This page titled 4.3: Complement Rule is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.3: Complement Rule is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?